isa-cabrera/isa-cabrera.github.io/index.md

 ## seminar presentations

 Spring 2023 - Unifying regressive and progressive nasalization in Paraguayan Guarani.
-Presented at the UCLA Phonology Seminar.
+Presented at the UCLA Phonology Seminar. [handout]

 Winter 2023 - Nasal harmony in Paraguayan Guarani: Analyzing regressive nasalization.
-Presented at the UCLA Phonology Seminar.
+Presented at the UCLA Phonology Seminar. [handout]

 ## teaching